owenmatthewsa/ebossdap/README.md

 It then expects all spectra to be within subdirectories named the PLATE.

-Additionally it expects all spectra to have a premade galactic extinction helper CSV file named ebv-PLATE-MJD-FIBER.csv with the following structure: ebv,ra,dec,tag,z
+Additionally, it expects all spectra to have a premade galactic extinction helper CSV file named ebv-PLATE-MJD-FIBER.csv with the following structure: ebv,ra,dec,tag,z